Do you want to learn to rank #1 for high-traffic keywords in any niche?

-That's great Michael, but how long did it take to reach the #1 spot in Google?
+How long did it take to reach the #1 spot in Google?

 It took 3 months to hit the first page and 5 months to reach the #1 spot.

-The Repeatable 6-Step Formula Used to Rank Content in ANY Niche
+The Repeatable 6-Step Formula Used to Rank Content in Any Niche